-Arrests normally occur where you are deprived of your liberty in circumstances where it is suspected that you are committing, have committed or are about to commit an offence.
+Arrests normally happen where you are deprived of your liberty in circumstances where it is suspected that you are committing, have committed or are about to commit an offence.

 You should be told that you are being arrested.
 However, this is normally clear if force is being used by a member of An Garda Síochána.